On the shifts of orbits and periodic orbits under perturbation and the change of Poincar\'e map Jacobian of periodic orbits: Deduction and demonstration

-A concise expression like Eq.~\eqref{eq:deltaXcyc_evolve_Cartesian} for $\rmd / \rmd \phi ~ \delta_{\perp} \vect{x}_{\text{cyc}}$ in an $N$-D flow as a counterpart of Eq.~(\ref{eq:deltaXcyc_evolve_cylindrical}) has not been found.
-What the authors deduced is too verbose to be a formula, of which the main complexity comes from the fact that $\hatb$ changes along the cycle so the equation involves $\vect{B}\cdot\nabla\hatb$ and becomes difficult to reduce.
+\end{proof} A concise expression like Eq.~\eqref{eq:deltaXcyc_evolve_Cartesian} for $\frac{\rmd}{\rmd \phi} ~ \delta_{\perp} \vect{x}_{\text{cyc}}$ in an $N$-D flow as a counterpart of Eq.~(\ref{eq:deltaXcyc_evolve_cylindrical}) has not been found.
+What the authors deduced is too verbose to be a formula, of which the main complexity comes from the fact that $\hatb$ changes along the cycle so the equation involves $\vect{B}\cdot\nabla\hatb$ and becomes difficult to reduce, explained in great details in Appendix \ref{ap:ddt_delta_xcyc_irreducible_expression}.
+If the requirement of $\delta \xcyc$ being always perpendicular to $\hatb$ during evolution can be dropped, one can still evolve the variation along the cycle by reusing Eq.~\eqref{eq:progress_deltaX_cartesian}